Skip to main content

 Getting and Comparing Quotes

-Even if you're planning to do a lot of the work yourself, most renovations involve hiring tradespeople for at least some tasks.
+Even if you're planning to do a lot of the work yourself, most renovations involve hiring tradespeople for at least some tasks: the electrics, the plumbing, perhaps the plastering.
 When you do need to get quotes, having good information puts you in control.

 Get at least three quotes